All tags

 SGM number 2133 at the Railway Museum at Utrecht in its yellow, blue and white livery.

 Sprinters in the Netherlands are easily recognisable by their blue and white livery.
 These trains are specifically designed to accelerate and decelerate quickly, making frequent stops along their route.
 In contrast, Intercity trains primarily serve large stations with fewer intermediary stops.
 During the 1960s and 1970s, the Netherlands went through a wave of suburbanisation, prompting the government to start the construction of planned cities such as Nieuwegein.1 It was during this time that the Dutch national railway company, NS, released “Spoor naar ‘75” a plan outlining the future of public transport in the country.
-Read more...
+The NS emphasized the importance of aligning city development with existing rail infrastructure and implementing integrated fare systems across different transport providers.23 Read more...

 Disclaimer: Do not take the information here as a good or best practice.
 The purpose of this site is to post my learnings in somewhat real-time.
 AWS IAM Identity Center (previously and more commonly known as AWS SSO) allows you to control access to your AWS accounts through centrally managed identities.
 You can choose to manage these identities through IAM Identity Center, or through external Identity Providers (IdPs) such as Okta, Azure AD, and so on.
+AWS already has good documentation for all these sources.
+I have my identities on Keycloak which was a little bit difficult to set up for the first time, hence this post.
 Read more...

 Picture of Class 345 EMU, number 006, on platform at Southall station under a pedestration bridge with passengers disembarking.

 The contents of this post were originally toots on Mastodon, you can find the original thread there. @PeskyPotato 24 June 2023 19:34 Recently, I had the opportunity to ride the Elizabeth Line, a commuter rail and rapid transport system, much like the Paris RER, connecting greater London to its core.
 After starting construction in 2009 it was officially inaugurated on 17 May 2022, the line goes from Reading and Heathrow in the west to Shenfield and Abbey Wood in the east.
+As part of the construction, 10 new stations were built along with refurbishing some of the existing stations along the route making them more accessible.
 Read more...

 Red and white carriage with Euroepan Sleeper logo at platform

 European Sleeper is a Dutch startup created in 2021 with plans to run European night trains.
 Formed by Elmer van Buuren and Chris Engelsman, the train operator ran their first passenger service on 25th May 2023, from Berlin to Brussels, through Amsterdam, Rotterdam and Antwerp.
 From 2024, European Sleeper also plans on expanding past Berlin to Dresden and Prague.
 Since earlier 2022, I’ve been closely following the progress made by European Sleeper, anticipating their first ride.
+Although not a passenger myself yet, I was thrilled that this new train connection allows holidaymakers more sustainable, time efficient and dare I say entertaining travel opportunities.
+The Man in Seat 61 highlights some interesting travel connections that could be made using through the European Sleeper.
 Read more...

 Picture of a boxy metro car M-2610 (variant A) at Tribunal station with red lights.